Tonsillectomy

 Eating and drinking

-• If you are taking Aspirin you should discuss this with your surgeon as you may need to avoid taking aspirin for a few days prior and after the operation.
+If you are taking Aspirin, you should discuss this with your surgeon, as you may need to avoid taking aspirin for a few days prior to and after the operation.
 Aspirin can potentially increase the risk of bleeding.

 Risks of Tonsillectomy